How to Play the Cajon: Everything You Need to Know

 Sound Amplification

-One of the issues that has been addressed in recent years is how the cajon amplifies sound.
+One issue that has been addressed in recent years is how the cajon amplifies sound.

 You can now find cajon-specific pickups or instrument microphones with a cajon-mounting attachment to improve amplification.
 Some companies have made a pickup version model of the cajon with a quarter-inch output jack that you can simply plug in, much like an electric guitar, into a PA system or amplifier.